sibevin/docker-compose-ex--rails-mysql/README.md

 * Edit database.yml from your host

-When you create an app in /app, you can edit the app files in shared_folder/rails/ from your host.
+When you create an app in /app, you can edit app files in shared_folder/rails/ from your host.
 Change the config/database.yml as follows:
 ```
+$ vi shared_folder/rails/my-app/config/database.yml
 default: &default
   adapter: mysql2
   encoding: utf8